wazuh/wazuh-documentation/source/cloud-service/apis/storage-api.rst

 Accessing Cold Storage data
 ---------------------------

 Storage API grants access to the data that has been rotated from hot online data to cold offline data.
+A guide is provided to :ref:`learn how to access cold storage <cloud_your_environment_accessing_cold_storage>`.